Free Consultations 678.712.8561

 Our highly experienced DUI defense attorneys from The Sherman Law Group will aggressively defend clients and do all they can to fight for a dismissed charge, reduced charge, alternatives to jail, or an acquittal.
 Your chance of overcoming these charges is much higher when you have one of our experienced legal team on your side.

-If you are facing penalties for drunk driving charges, call the firm today and speak with a Roswell DUI attorney.
+If you are facing penalties for drunk driving charges, contact the firm online or call (678) 712-8561 today and speak with a Roswell DUI attorney.

 Our DUI Practice Areas